agathoklisx/libved/README.md

-                          --autosave=[int] set in minutes the interval, (used at the end of insert mode to autosave buffer) --enable-writing this will enable writing (buffer contents) :q[!] [--global]       quit (if force[!], do not check for modified buffers), (if --global exit from all running editor instances)
+                          --autosave=[int] set in minutes the interval, (used at the end of insert mode to autosave buffer) --enable-writing this will enable writing (buffer contents) :@balanced_check [--range=] (check for unbalanced pair of objects, without `range' whole file is assumed) :@bufbackup             backup file as (dirname(fname)/.basename(fname)`suffix',
+                          but it has to be set first (with :set or with --backupfile), if backupfile exists, it raises a question, same if this is true at the initialization :@validate_utf8 filename (check filename for invalid UTF-8 byte sequences :@save_image [--as=file] (save current layout, that can be used at a next invocation with --load-file=file.i, to restore it,
+                            default filename: $SYSDATADIR/images/currentbufname.i)
+  :q[!] [--global]       quit (if force[!], do not check for modified buffers),
+                              (if --global exit from all running editor instances)